Division of Forde

-The Division of Forde is an Australian Electoral Division in Queensland.
+The Division of Forde is an Australian federal electoral division in Queensland.
 The current MP is Rowan Holzberger of the Labor Party.

 Geography

 Since 1984, federal electoral division boundaries in Australia have been determined at redistributions by a redistribution committee appointed by the Australian Electoral Commission.
 Redistributions occur for the boundaries of divisions in a particular state, and they occur every seven years, or sooner if a state's representation entitlement changes or when divisions of a state are malapportioned.